tx0c/svelte-site/routes/blog/what-is-an-nft-avatar.md

 When you buy a Travelogger on a NFT market, you’ll be able to locate the previous owners’ logbook content.
 This means that you will not only own the rights of the artwork but also the collective messages with every successful trade of the NFT, as well as be able to leave a new message.

-You can also use [Traveloggers](https://traveloggers.matters.news/) on your social media profiles.
+You can also use [Traveloggers](https://traveloggers.matters.town/) on your social media profiles.

-“We love the idea of developing NFTs because its application truly empowerscreators by offering more autonomy for earnings and content rights, which has proven to be a wildly successful idea to grow Matters.news into a decentralized autonomous organization of 80,000 content creators,” says Guo Liu, co-founder and engineer behind Matters Lab.
+“We love the idea of developing NFTs because its application truly empowerscreators by offering more autonomy for earnings and content rights, which has proven to be a wildly successful idea to grow Matters.Town into a decentralized autonomous organization of 80,000 content creators,” says Guo Liu, co-founder and engineer behind Matters Lab.
 “What is also exciting is the unpredictability of a decentralized autonomous organization.
 We don’t know what our community will do with this unique form of collaboration, but it won’t be boring.”

-To thank Matters Lab's users for their support, we airdropped 300 [Traveloggers](https://traveloggers.matters.news/) to those who have connected their Ethereum wallets.
+To thank Matters Lab's users for their support, we airdropped 300 [Traveloggers](https://traveloggers.matters.town/) to those who have connected their Ethereum wallets.
 The airdrop took place in batches based on the activity level of the users.

 Traveloggers is also available for sale to the general public on [OpenSea](https://opensea.io/collection/traveloggers).